 Meridian Theatre is near Algonquin College, and they have an awesome line up of plays and musical performances by local orchestras and acting groups.
 I’ve been to several symphony performances, and Beauty and the Best the Musical, and all were incredible!

-Museums and Tours in Ottawa
+Museums to Visit in Ottawa in Winter

 The snow is lovely, but sometimes you just want to take off you coat!
 Things to do in Ottawa in winter don’t have to be cold: Ottawa is home to some incredible museums, and important buildings that offer tours of the inside.